-I first struggled with insomnia as a child and I’ve had it on-and-off as an adult.
-I seem to get really tired and ready to sleep between 7 and 8pm, then by 9, I’m wide awake.
+I first struggled with insomnia as a child, and I’ve had it on and off as an adult.
+I seem to get really tired and ready to sleep between 7 and 8 p.m., and then by 9, I’m wide awake.
 And since going to bed at 7 isn’t an option (but oh, sometimes I wish it was!), I have to find a way to relax so I can fall asleep at a reasonable hour.

 6 Pre-Bedtime Drinks for Insomnia

-New research says that a snack before bed might be a good thing, giving your body a dose of melatonin for natural sleep regulation and healthy carbs for cellular renewal.
+A snack before bed might be a good thing for some people, giving your body a dose of natural melatonin precursors for sleep regulation and healthy carbs for cellular renewal [source].
 From kale to almond butter and kiwi, every ingredient in this smoothie helps contribute to a good night’s sleep.

-If mixing up a drink with all those ingredients every night sounds the opposite of relaxing to you, don’t worry: you only have to gather up all those ingredients once, to make a big batch of Midnight Milk powder which is then stirred into warm milk.
-Keep a jar in your medicine cabinet to keep on hand for whenever stress is keeping you up at night–one batch makes 60 servings of milk.
+If mixing up a drink with all those ingredients every night sounds the opposite of relaxing to you, don’t worry: you only have to gather them up once to make a big batch of Midnight Milk powder, which is then stirred into warm milk.

 5. Turmeric Tea

 Give your cup of chamomile tea an upgrade by turning it into soothing anti-inflammatory golden milk.
-Rich in antioxidants, turmeric tea aids the body to produce more dopamine and serotonin.
-This means a better mood for you, as well as a better sleep.
+Rich in antioxidants [source], the curcumin in turmeric tea aids the body to produce more dopamine and serotonin [source].
+This means a better mood for you, as well as a much better sleep.

-Chamomile contains an antioxidant called apigenin, which is thought to bind to brain receptors that help promote sleepiness.
-Although the recipe calls for dried chamomile flowers, you can use 2 chamomile teabags or 2 tablespoons of loose chamomile tea instead if you have those on hand.
+Chamomile contains an antioxidant called apigenin, which is thought to bind to brain receptors that help promote sleepiness [source].
+Although the recipe calls for dried chamomile flowers, you can use 2 chamomile tea bags or 2 tablespoons of loose-leaf chamomile tea instead if you have those on hand.